Stand by Me (film): Music

 The movie's success sparked a renewed interest in Ben E. King's song "Stand by Me".
 Initially a number four pop hit in 1961, the song re-entered the Billboard Hot 100 in October 1986, eventually peaking at number nine in December of that year.
+Bobby Day's song "Rockin Robin" was also used during the film's treehouse scene.